Rannden-SHA/EnumeRannden/README.md

 - **Hash Cracking**: Detect and crack hashes using Hashcat.
 - **Cheatsheets**: Access cheatsheets for common commands and techniques.
 - **Dependency Management**: Check and install necessary dependencies automatically.
+- **Nuclei Compatibility**: Integrated with Nuclei for advanced OSINT scanning.
+- **Improved UI**: Enhanced graphical interface with system and IP information.
+- **Download Tools**: New section for downloading tools like Socat, Chisel, Ligolo, WinPEAS, and LinPEAS in various versions.

 ## Installation